christopherhwood/christopherhwood.github.io/_posts/2014-12-09-The-New-New-Republic.md

-# The “New” New Republic

-The “New” New Republic

 ### The problem is not what Chris Hughes did, but how.

 Since Thursday, December 4, The New Republic has embodied the split between Silicon Valley and the world.
 The disputes between editorial staff and Chris Hughes are still too muddy to discuss.
 His vision for the magazine as defined in this Washington Post editorial are not.
 Simply put, there is no reason for a technologically modern publication and intellectually curious journalism to be exclusive.